Macrometacorp/docs/docs/apps/fingerprinting-demo.md

 title: Fingerprinting Demo
 ---

-This demo app implements the PhotonIQ Fingerprint Service (FPS) to track site users.
+This demo app implements the PPhotonIQ Digital Fingerprinting to track site users.
 It identifies anonymous site visits, even if the use incognito or clear browsing data.

 ## Demo Site